PmaFynn/fynnfr/content/blog/noWifi.md

 one can not upvote or comment which I hardly care about).
-I have, therefore, once again, become addicted to reddit and do not know how I can stop since I literally can not deinstall the browser (I don't have time to look up how to block the address or something similar as Im constantly browsing reddit) on my phone and I can not stop using my phone altogther; at least not yet.
+I have, therefore, once again, become addicted to reddit and do not know how I can stop since I literally can not deinstall the browser (I don't have time to look up how to block the address or something similar as I'm constantly browsing reddit) on my phone and I can not stop using my phone altogther; at least not yet.